sharetribe/flex-docs/src/docs/concepts-payments/using-stored-payment-cards/index.md

 by the customer or returned late, you might want to charge the customer extra to cover these costs.

+If your marketplace uses
+[Strong Customer Authentication](/concepts/strong-customer-authentication/)
+to verify credit card purchases, you cannot create additional charges to their card without allowing them to approve the charge with Strong Customer Authentication.

-You can initiate additional charges directly from your Stripe dashboard.
+If that is not the case, you can initiate additional charges directly from your Stripe dashboard.
 You should always notify the customer in question about why an extra charge was placed on their card.
 The additional charges won't get displayed in Flex Console.
 The money from the extra charges is placed to your platform's Stripe balance, from which it is moved to your bank account.
 If a payout to the provider (in this case the owner of the item) is needed, you will need to handle it manually from your own bank account.

-Also, it's important to remember that if your marketplace is accepting payments from European customers, starting from September 14th these customer will sometimes need to use
-[Strong Customer Authentication](/concepts/strong-customer-authentication/)
-to verify credit card purchases.
-Thus, you can't necessarily create additional charges to their card without allowing them to approve the charge with Strong Customer Authentication.

 **Can I enable recurring / subscription payments?**